Settlement or withdrawal of appeals:

 for a continuous period of not less than 2 weeks during the relevant period; or

 Where the LA has already put in a response, the parties should write up a document setting out what has been agreed and then both sign it.
 This is called a ‘consent order’.
-The LA would draw up the consent order.
+The LA would draw up the consent agreement and the Tribunal send back a ‘consent order’.

 Compliance with the orders of the First-tier Tribunal